Skip to content

 Big difference.
 Huge difference!

-Ingredients for Fattoush salad.
+Ingredients for Fattoush salad

 Fattoush is certainly flexible in its salad components.
 Here is a list of ingredients to use as a guideline.
 Have other favorites, such as bell peppers, cucumbers, or baby lettuces?
 Go for it!

 Romaine lettuce.
-Romaine has what it takes to stand up under Fattoush salad dressing and all of the other vegetables and pita chips.
+So important.
+Main ingredient.
+Romaine is the most popular choice because it has what it takes to stand up under Fattoush salad dressing and all of the vegetables and pita chips.
+Iceberg lettuce works too, if thatโ€™s what you have on hand!

 Radishes.
-Slice these thin too.
+Slice these thin, too.
 The bracing flavor and crunch of radishes are a thing of beauty in Fattoush.

 Fresh mint.
-Don’t miss this special ingredient in your salad.
+Donโ€™t miss this special ingredient to make your vibrant salad.
 Oh the freshness!
 The authentic Lebanese flavor!
-Use spearmint, which is the typical garden mint and the fresh mint sold in the grocery store.
+Use spearmint, which is the typical garden mint and the fresh mint sold in grocery stores.

 Pita Chips.
 Do what works best for your time here: purchased pita chips will suffice, but most offerings are lackluster.
-Homemade pita chips are so good.
+Homemade toasted pita chips are so good.
 Try them!
 Instructions are below.

-Note that the traditional Fattoush salad in Lebanon, and for many who lived this flavor there, purslane (a flavorful, delicate green) is an important Fattoush ingredient.
-In my Lebanese-American making and eating of Fattoush, purslane isn’t there!
-But do know this and try it if you like!
+Note that the traditional Fattoush salad in Lebanon, and for many who love this flavor there, purslane (a flavorful, delicate green) is an important Fattoush ingredient.
+In my Lebanese-American making and eating of Fattoush, purslane isnโ€™t in it!
+But do know this and try it if you like.

 Sumac spice in a blue bowl

-Ingredients for Lebanese Fattoush Salad Dressing.
+Ingredients for Fattoush Salad Dressing

-I call this the Ultimate Lebanese Salad Dressing because I make a jar, then use it on lots of salads, not just Fattoush!
-Here’s what you need, some are unique ingredients:
+I call this the Ultimate Lebanese Salad Dressing because I make a big jar, then use it on lots of salads, not just Fattoush.
+Hereโ€™s what you need, some are unique salad ingredients (which can be found in The Fattoush Salad Kit in my shop!):

 Fresh garlic.
 A small clove, minced.
-I like to grate my garlic on a microplane zester.
+I like to grate my garlic clove on a microplane zester.
 So fast!
-Just watch your knuckles so that they don’t get caught in the shuffle!
+Just watch your knuckles so that they donโ€™t get caught in the shuffleโ€ฆ

-Salt and pepper too.
+Salt and pepper

-How to make Fattoush salad?
+How to Make Fattoush Salad

 Here is a step-by-step guide to making the very best Lebanese Fattoush salad:

 Step 3.
 Dress the salad (see how to make the Fattoush dressing below).
 Add the pita chips just before serving and toss with the salad.
-Finish the salad with more crushed pita chips on top and a dusting of sumac and fresh mint.
+Finish with more crushed pita chips on top and a dusting of sumac and fresh mint.

 Fattoush salad dressing ingredients with a jar of sumac and a spoon in Maureen Abood's hand